MrPowers/redshift_extractor/README.md

 ## Running the Code

-The RedshiftExtractor::Extractor class is instantiated with a long hash of arguments.
+The `RedshiftExtractor::Extractor` class is instantiated with a long hash of arguments ([sorry Sandi Metz!](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)).

 ```ruby
 args = {